Good news! The value of your home has gone up. The bad news is your property taxes likely have too.

 Find comparable homes for your appeal

 It is important that when looking for comparable homes to support the appeal, you look closely at each property.
-You will notice that there are different style of homes.
-To find the true market value of a home, it's important that you only compare to similar style homes.
-Also, use comparable homes that are similar in age and size.
-Be sure to do some research to find out how to correctly price a home.
-This will help guide you in picking great 'comps'.
+You will notice that there are different styles of homes.
+To find the true market value, you must only compare a property to similar-style homes.
+Also, use comparables that are similar in age and size.
+Before getting started, you may want to find information on how to correctly price a home.
+This will help guide you in selecting accurate like-kind properties.

 Gather Supporting Documentation